AragonBlack/fundraising/README.md

 ##### Notes

 Implementing the tap system as an external contract owning TRANSFER_ROLE over the `CollateralPool` contract provides more modularity than implementing it directly into the `CollateralPool` contract.

+The tap contract upon initialization allows the user to set the max percentage the tap can be raised per 30-day period.